 Nathan B. Webb focuses his practice in intellectual property litigation.
 He has experience representing clients in a wide variety of intellectual property disputes, including patent, trademark and copyright infringement lawsuits; domain-name and trade-secret litigation; and trademark opposition proceedings in both state and federal courts.
 He also advises clients on various pre-litigation matters, provides opinions of counsel on product clearance or patent infringement, and manages trademark and patent enforcement efforts.
-Nathan has extensive experience in intellectual property transactional matters, such as drafting patent and trademark licensing and assignment agreements, company patent procurement and protection polices, and non-competition and confidentiality agreements.
+Nathan has extensive experience in intellectual property transactional matters, such as drafting patent and trademark licensing and assignment agreements, company patent procurement and protection policies, and non-competition and confidentiality agreements.

 Nathan also actively supports the construction practice group in litigating trade secret, copyright and patent disputes.
 As a registered patent attorney, he also has experience drafting and prosecuting patents in the mechanical, chemical and biological arts.
 Before becoming a patent attorney, Nathan was a professor managing Washburn Law School’s criminal appellate advocacy clinic and an attorney at the Kansas Appellate Defender Office.